 And now, mobile applications have also seeped in and have become an important part of these highly demanded, technology-based medical and non-medical purposes.

 These Apps or Software which are a medical device on their own – Software as a Medical Device – have grown to become an inherent part of the users’ life.
-The application of SaMD are not just limited to diagnosis but have also made their place in the monitoring and treatment process.
+The applications of SaMD are not just limited to diagnosis but have also made their place in the monitoring and treatment process.
+In fact it is SaMD that has led to the evolution of healthcare 1.0 to healthcare 3.0.

 Seeing the growing inclusion of SaMD in the everyday healthcare, The International Medical Device Regulators Forum have described the concept and SaMD risk categories in detail for the medical app development industry to follow.